Boeing F-47: Development

-On 21 March 2025, U.S. President Donald Trump announced that the program would move ahead, that its centerpiece aircraft would be called the F-47, and that the engineering and manufacturing development contract, worth more than $20 billion, would be awarded to Boeing.
+On 21 March 2025, U.S. president Donald Trump announced that the program would move ahead, that its centerpiece aircraft would be called the F-47, and that the engineering and manufacturing development contract, worth more than $20 billion, would be awarded to Boeing.

 Air Force officials said the number "47" was chosen because "[it] honors the legacy of the P-47, whose contributions to air superiority during World War II remain historic.
-Additionally, the number pays tribute to the founding year of the Air Force, while also recognizing the 47th President's pivotal support for the development of the world's first sixth-generation fighter."
+Additionally, the number pays tribute to the founding year of the Air Force, while also recognizing the 47th president's pivotal support for the development of the world's first sixth-generation fighter."
+Freedom of Information Act requests revealed that an Air Force statement explaining the F-47's name was hastily drafted right after the Oval Office announcement took place.